FrancoYudica/Shapeify/README.md

 You can download the last github release or build the project yourself by cloning the source code and using Godot 4.3.

+## Remaining tasks

+### Multithreaded individual generator

+Genart prioritizes offering a wide range of creative control over raw performance.
+While this focus enables extensive customization, it may come at the cost of speed.
+Implementing multithreading within the individual generator algorithms will address this by enhancing responsiveness and overall user experience.

 ## Gallery

 Some examples with different images as building blocks.